 1. Submit Application

-Apply to SFSC online.
+Complete an application to SFSC.
 You will receive a letter of acceptance that gives you information about signing up for orientation and lists any additional information you may need to provide to complete your admission to SFSC.
 There is a $15 application fee.

 2. Submit Transcripts

 - General Educational Development (GED) if you received a State of Florida High School Equivalency diploma

 Use SFSC’s Transcript Request Form to request official transcripts from high schools and colleges.
 Visit the Florida Department of Education to request GED transcripts.
 Each transcript must be sent directly from the school or college to SFSC by mail or electronic transfer.
 Faxed copies are not official transcripts.
 Be aware that some colleges charge a small fee for issuing transcripts and will not respond to your request until the fee is paid.